Altair-05/Altair/README.md

 - 🔭 I’m currently working on me😅

-- 🌱 I’m currently machine learning and cyber security🤩
+- 🌱 I’m currently learning machine learning and cyber security🤩

 - ❓ Ask me about to dsa and frontend or a bit about cybersecurity🤗